huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ::: details For UiB users

-You cannot access your HUNT Cloud lab while using the default Cisco Anyconnect VPN from UiB.
+You cannot access your HUNT Cloud lab while using the default Cisco AnyConnect VPN from UiB.
 In order to connect to your lab with the UiB VPN activated, use split tunneling as described [here](https://hjelp.uib.no/tas/public/ssp/content/search?q=KI%200881).
 Using the split tunneling will allow you to access UiB services, e.g. mail, while connected to your lab.

 :::